markyoder/wasp_clone/wasphive/README.md

 ### InputVariants Assistance Details

-The ***Input Variants*** rule is used by the NEAMS Workbench to provide multiple choices of autocompletion templates for a single context.
+The ***Input Variants*** rule may be used by input assistance application logic to provide multiple choices of autocompletion templates for a single context.
 For example, if an element has `InputVariants = [ 'simple_version' 'middle_version' 'complex_version' ]` and `simple_version.tmpl`, `middle_version.tmpl,` and `complex_version.tmpl` exist in the template directory provided by application's grammar, then all three of those choices will be available at that context via autocomplete and use their associate templates.

 ### InputDefault Assistance Details

-The ***Input Default*** rule is used by the NEAMS Workbench to explicitly tell a template what value should be dropped in for flag-values and flag-arrays via `InputDefault = 'explicit_default_value'`.
-This overrides the `ValType` logic described in [ValType Assistance Details](#valtype-assistance-details).
+The ***Input Default*** rule may be used by input assistance application logic to explicitly tell a template what value should be dropped in for flag-values and flag-arrays via `InputDefault = 'explicit_default_value'`.
+This should override the `ValType` logic described in [ValType Assistance Details](#valtype-assistance-details).

 ### Description Assistance Details

-The ***Input Description*** rule is just used by the NEAMS Workbench to give a short one line description in the autocompletion dropdown list via `Description = 'autocomplete dropdown description'`.
+The ***Input Description*** rule may be used by input assistance application logic to give a short one line description in the autocompletion dropdown list via `Description = 'autocomplete dropdown description'`.
 These descriptions can be very useful to novice users unfamiliar with all of the parameters at a given context.
-These descriptions are not used by the templates for any further autocompletion logic.